Caregiver Responsibility

 Package Limitations

-You may only travel with the amount of packages that will fit on your lap or at your feet.
-Your driver can help you by carrying up to two packages to and from the vehicle that are no larger than grocery bags.
+You may only travel with the amount of packages that will fit on your lap or at your feet without obstructing aisles or other seats.
+Your driver can help you by carrying up to two (2) packages to and from the vehicle that are no larger than grocery bags.
 You must carry any additional packages either by yourself or with the help of an attendant or companion.

 Lost and Found